 Abstract

-Electroactive polymers (EAPs) are soft materials whose shape is changed in response to the voltage stimulus.
+Electromechanically active polymers (EAPs) change their shape in response to the voltage stimulus.
 They can be used as actuators or sensors.
-Several researchers have introduced different materials and methods for assembling EAPs.
-Now it is generally accepted that the porous structure of electrodes with possibly high specific area can greatly improve the actuation performance.
+Several researchers have introduced different materials and assembling methods for EAPs.
+It is generally accepted that the porous structure of electrodes with possibly high specific area can greatly improve the actuation performance.
 In this paper, a carbon aerogel is introduced as a new material for fabrication of nanoporous electrodes for EAP actuators.
 Using the direct assembly process (DAP), carbon ionic-liquid EAPs with either activated or non-activated carbon aerogel electrodes are synthesized.
 Their electrochemical and electromechanical characteristics are presented and compared to our recently reported actuators based on carbide-derived carbon and activated carbon electrodes.
 The results show that our newly developed actuators with non-activated carbon aerogel electrodes and activated carbon aerogel electrodes have maximum strains of 1.3% and 1.1%, respectively, which are comparable to our previously reported actuators and also any other low-voltage driven EAP actuators.

 Keywords: Actuator; Electroactive polymer; EAP; Ionic Polymer Metal Composite; Nafion; Carbon Aerogel; Carbon Electrode; Carbide Derived Carbon.